 Employment programme gives hope to new graduates in Jordan

-Like many other young students of his age in Jordan, Yousef El Mughrabi, 23, was full of dreams and plans for his future.
-Living in Ma’an, a southern Jordanian governorate where one in four people live in poverty and one in five is unemployed, Yousef’s dream was a simple one: securing a respectable job that could open the door for a better tomorrow for himself and his family.
+Like many other young students in Jordan, Yousef El Mughrabi, 23, was full of dreams and plans for his future.
+Living in Ma’an, a southern Jordanian governorate where one in four people lives in poverty and one in five is unemployed, Yousef’s dream was a simple one: securing a respectable job that could open the door for a better tomorrow for himself and his family.

 - An employment programme in Jordan has helped train and provide internships to 75 young people, including high school and college graduates as well as people with disabilities.